-A last issue is the needed energy supply so far away from the coast.
+A last issue is the needed energy supply so far away from the continent.
 Overlooking fossil fuels which have no more real future, let us have a look on renewable powers.

-Current power: needs a very strong current which is better to avoid.
+- Current power: marine turbines need a very strong current to be efficient and it is better to avoid it in our case .

 What else ?
-Geothermal energy on high seas !
+I think on Earth's internal heat power.
+Yes, geothermal energy on high seas !

-Why not, being located above an extinct volcano, rising up from the seafloor almost to the surface ?
+Why not, being located just above an extinct volcano, rising up from the seafloor almost to the surface.

 I managed to found a suitable guyot in the Vitoria Trindade Chain, east of Brazil, the Davis Bank.
 It rises from 4000 meters on the sea floor to less than 50 meters depth (160 feet), and has a very large flat top, around 90000 hectares (222000 acres).
 In the tropical southwest Atlantic, it is the only known suitable seamount, which does not belong (yet) to a national Exclusive Economic Zone (EEZ).